AustinHoover/StormEngine/README.md

 # Storm Engine

-A multiplayer-focused game engine
+A multithreaded, multiplayer-focused game engine

 This is a mirror of the codebase stored on my private git server.
-It does not include the assets required for the engine to actually run.
+**It does not include the assets required for the engine to actually run.**
 It is uploaded here to be a showcase of the code for the engine, not a complete product.